rodrigoalvesvieira/old-blog/_posts/2012-10-18-openstruct.md

 ---
 layout: post_no_comments
-title: Leverage your Ruby code with OpenStruct
+title: OpenStruct for rapid object prototyping in Ruby
 ---

 <span class="drops">W</span>hat if we can quickly build custom data structures and prototype them with no effort?
 Ruby's <span class="small_code">OpenStruct</span> class is here to help.